Happy emotions

 Optimism can also help us focus on progress rather than perfection.
 It’s a future-oriented emotion that keeps us pushing forward.

-To nurture optimism, start by giving yourself some credit for all your efforts and progress to date.
+To nurture optimism, start by giving yourself some credit for all your efforts and progress.
 Each time you accomplish something, big or small, congratulate yourself for it.
-Don’t forget to reward yourself afterwards!
+Remember to reward yourself afterward!

 5. Peace (Embrace Stillness)